temporalio/documentation/docs-src/python/how-to-cancel-an-activity-from-a-workflow-in-python.md

   - python
 ---

-To cancel an activity in Temporal's Python SDK, you can call the [cancel()](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task.cancel) method on the Activity handle that was returned from [start_activity()](https://python.temporal.io/temporalio.workflow.html#start_activity).
+To cancel an Activity from a Workflow Execution, call the [cancel()](https://docs.python.org/3/library/asyncio-task.html#asyncio.Task.cancel) method on the Activity handle that is returned from [start_activity()](https://python.temporal.io/temporalio.workflow.html#start_activity).

 ```python
 @activity.defn